 - Agree with your group leader or safeguarding representative, who will make the referral.

-- Make an immediate telephone referral to the Local Authority Children’s Services.
-Make it clear from the first point of contact that you are making a child protection referral.
+- Make an immediate telephone referral to the Local Authority Children’s Services or Adult Social Services.
+Make it clear from the first point of contact that you are making a child protection referral or an adult safeguarding referral.

 - Describe the event or disclosure and give information about the child and family e.g. the child’s name, date of birth, address, telephone number and GP (if known).